Photographing Children with Live Animals

 - How do you encourage those precious moments of connection?

-Here are my top 3 tips to follow for best results:
+Below are my top 3 tips to for shooting with live animals:

 1. Find a Partner to Assist

 Let’s start with the most important.
 Assuming you are not a farmer or a trained animal handler, it is important to partner with someone who knows what they are doing with animals.
 This person will work alongside you for the entire session, first, to teach the child the proper way to hold and interact with the animal, and then, to ensure the animals are safe throughout the shoot.